hackclub/lonestar/README.md

 “I had a lot of fun with Hack Club.
 In just the day that I worked, I learned the basics of making a website and I really loved working with y’all.
 This helped me on how I want to open people’s eyes on global warming.”  — Addie, a 7th grader from San Antonio

-Lonestar was an 8-hour all-female/nonbinary hackathon from September 15th-17th!
-As a sister-event to Horizon, Alpine, and Spark, Lonestar was held between Hack Club and Girl Scouts of Southwest Texas with 30 participants and organizers, inspiring middle and high-schoolers to write their first lines of code ✨ On September 16th, we held two workshops: Intro to Web-Dev and Hardware w/Tinkercad.
-At the end of the day, we celebrated our day of learning with an awards ceremony, where every scout left with a prize of their own: a confidence to pursue STEM in their futures.
+Lonestar was an 8-hour all-female/nonbinary hackathon on the 16th of September!
+As a sister-event to Horizon, Alpine, and Spark, Lonestar was held by Hack Club and the Girl Scouts of Southwest Texas with 30 participants and organizers, inspiring middle and high-schoolers to write their first lines of code ✨ During the hackathoon we held two workshops: Intro to Web-Dev and Hardware w/Tinkercad.
+At the end of the day, we celebrated our day of learning with an awards ceremony, where every scout left with a prize: the confidence to pursue STEM in their futures.

 Interested in hosting a hackathon?
 Read [how Hack Club can support you](https://hackathons.hackclub.com/) and check out [An Expandable Guide to Hackathon Organizing](https://expandables.hackclub.dev/organizing.html)!

 ## 🎯 The Weekend
-A rundown we accomplished throughout the weekend:
+A rundown oh what we accomplished throughout the weekend:

 | Day | Activity                                                                 |
 |-----|-------------------------------------------------------------------------|